-112.1 one person (unus homo): The metaphor of "the body politic" to express the relationship between the people and their governors was frequent in medieval political philosophy, from John of Salisbury's twelfth-century treatise Policraticus through Henry VIII's Act of Supremacy.
-John of Salisbury's concept of the "body" emphasized cooperation and reciprocity among the diverse members of a community in order to achieve harmony.
-According to G. R. Elton, beginning in the second quarter of the sixteenth century the "Tudor Revolution" had isolated the "Crown" from both the people and the king, laying the foundation for the development of the modern, bureaucratic state.
-The English constitutional historian F. W. Maitland argued that it was precisely in Henry's reign, specifically in those acts leading to the English Reformation, that the conceptual cleavage between "corporations" and the individuals that formed them became not only possible but actual.
-More's epigram maintains the traditional, medieval emphasis on the physicality of the metaphor and reinforces the mutual relationship between the head and members of the body.
+112.1 one person (unus homo): The metaphor of "the body politic" to express the relationship between the people and their governors was frequent in medieval political philosophy, from John of Salisbury's twelfth-century treatise Policraticus through Henry VIII's Act of Supremacy.5 John of Salisbury's concept of the "body" emphasized cooperation and reciprocity among the diverse members of a community in order to achieve harmony.
+(See, for example, Policraticus 5.2 and 6.24.)
+According to G. R. Elton, beginning in the second quarter of the sixteenth century the "Tudor Revolution" had isolated the "Crown" from both the people and the king, laying the foundation for the development of the modern, bureaucratic state.6 The English constitutional historian F. W. Maitland argued that it was precisely in Henry's reign, specifically in those acts leading to the English Reformation, that the conceptual cleavage between "corporations" and the individuals that formed them became not only possible but actual.7 More's epigram maintains the traditional, medieval emphasis on the physicality of the metaphor and reinforces the mutual relationship between the head and members of the body.